Wyzebb/docs.wyzebb.dev/docs/pvdc/config/lang.md

 messages:
   join: "Your maximum view distance is currently set to {chunks} chunks"

-  player-offline: "That player is not online!"
+  not-max: "Your view distance is set to {chunks}.
+Use /pvdc <chunks> to alter this to a max of {maxChunks} for this world!
+Use /pvdc reset to max your view distance globally."

   no-permission: "You do not have permission to execute this command!"

-  # The message displayed when there are not enough arguments or the arguments are invalid
   incorrect-args: "Incorrect arguments - Use /pvdc help for help"

   afk: "You're AFK, so your view distance has been restricted to {chunks} chunks!"
   afk-return: "Your view distance has returned to normal!"

-  chunks-too-high: "You can only set your view distance to a value less than or equal to {chunks} chunks!"
+  chunks-too-high: "You are only permitted to set your view distance to a maximum of {chunks} chunks!"

   self-view-distance-change: "You changed your maximum view distance to {chunks} chunks"